isomerpages/nlb-biblioasia/_july-2011/The Straits Chinese Magazine: A Malayan Voice.md

 [^28]: [The “Straits Chinese Magazine”](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19030407-1.2.15).
 (1903, April 7). _The Straits Times_, p.
 2.

-[^29]: Kwee (2000) does highlight the criticisms of the colonial leaders in the Magazine was often played down, as the Straits Chinese sought their favour for status and power.
+[^29]: Kwee (2000) does highlight that criticisms of the colonial leaders in the Magazine were often downplayed, as the Straits Chinese sought their favour for status and power.
 Instead, the authors widened the discussion “to the phenomenon of colonialism in general” (p.
 72) creating a “counter-colonial narrative which challenged the Western powers’ claims of liberating, civilizing and modernising the natives”. (p.
 72).
-Kwee then proceeds to give examples of various articles that trace out India’s and China’s struggles against British imperialism whilst the editors concurrently conveyed strong allegiance to British rule (pp. 72–79).
+Kwee then proceeds to give examples of various articles that trace India’s and China’s struggles against British imperialism, whilst the editors concurrently conveyed strong allegiance to British rule (pp. 72–79).
 Kwee is adamant that the writers of the SCM were an exclusive club and that their essays were written not for the good of the Straits Chinese in general but for the elevation and protection of the status of its writers and editors (pp. 91–92).

 [^30]: A Baba.
 Our nyonyas.
 (1903, December). [_The Straits Chinese magazine: A quarterly journal of oriental and occidental culture_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5813779), _7_ (4), p.
 130.